LiveGameDesignWorkshop/LiveGameDesignWorkshop.github.io/index.markdown

 <img src="/assets/Joris_Dormans.jpg" style="width: 250px;">
 </div>

-**Bio.** Joris Dormans isthe founder of indie game companyLudomotion that is renowned for its state-of-the-art content generation in its roguelike-ish titles Unexplored 1 and 2.
+**Bio.** Joris Dormans is the founder of indie game compan yLudomotion that is renowned for its state-of-the-art content generation in its roguelike-ish titles Unexplored 1 and 2.
 One day a week he stays in touch with his academic roots as an assistant professor involved with the Game Studies minor at the humanities department of Leiden University.

 **Generative Progress.** Since I decided to favor indie game development over a predominantly academic career almost 10 years ago, I have had the opportunity to put all those fancy content generation techniques into practice.
 Looking back at those years of development I am surprised how little I changed to the core techniques.
 At the same time, I have become much more bold in the way I am using the techniques.
 Over the years I have found that, when leveraged in the right way, the value of content generation is in its affordance for radically different game designs.

 ## 2. **Mini Game Jam.**
 In a mini game jam on Live Game Design for novices, you will learn to use Vie.
 Vie is a powerful tool for rapid game prototyping that provides real-time feedback on game mechanics.
 Receive a short demo, create your own prototype and playtest it live!